Getting Started

 TOC

-First, you can create a new directory using the following command:
+First, you can create a new directory with the following command:

 mkdir my-docs && cd my-docs